Most Mental Health Apps Are Built for Good Days

 The ability to show my doctor something meaningful.
 I see my psychiatrist for maybe 15 minutes every few weeks.
 In that time I’m supposed to summarize how I’ve been doing, what’s changed, whether the medication is working.
 I’m doing this from memory, which is unreliable on a good day and completely useless when you’re in an episode.
 What I want is a report.
 Actual data.
 Here’s my mood trend, here’s my sleep, here are the flags.
 Let’s talk about the data instead of my vague recollection of last Tuesday.

 Taking my condition seriously.
 I have bipolar disorder.
 That’s not “I’m feeling a bit stressed lately.”
 It’s a lifelong condition with medication, episodes, and real clinical consequences.
 The app I use for it should reflect that reality.
-It should know that a sudden spike in energy after a period of low mood might not be recovery — it might be the start of hypomania.
+It should know that a sudden spike in energy after a period of low mood might not be recovery.
+It might be the start of hypomania.
 It should understand that sleep disruption isn’t just “poor sleep hygiene.”
 It should be designed for someone whose mental health is a thing they manage, not a thing they optimize.

 The market gap nobody talks about